MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/remove-users.md

 ## Clear browser history

 SharePoint uses browser caching in several scenarios, including in the people picker.
 Even when a user is fully removed, he or she may still remain in the browser cache.
 Clearing the browser history resolves this issue.
-For info about doing this in Edge, see�[View and delete browser history in Microsoft Edge](https://support.microsoft.com/help/10607/microsoft-edge-view-delete-browser-history).
+For info about doing this in Edge, see [View and delete browser history in Microsoft Edge](https://support.microsoft.com/help/10607/microsoft-edge-view-delete-browser-history).

 When you clear the browser history, make sure that you also select to clear cookies and website data.